Chaheti05/The_Guess_Game/README.md

 # The_Guess_Game
 This game is write in Python Language.
 In this project you will understand the concept of Random function.
+Understanding this concept will help you make games in python.